worikgh/llm-web/llm-web-fe/issues.md

 # BUG(s)

-* FAILED Borrows!!
-Making a new converstaion triggers it.
-Added panics on each failure
-* `update_response_screen` Needs error checking
-* Word wrapping in the Response screen is broken, wraps in wrong places
 * The left hand panel, for metadata, in the response screen is too wide.
 Should word wrap the model name